rails/webpacker/README.md

 setup with webpacker).

 The installer will add TypeScript and Angular core libraries using yarn plus any changes to the configuration files.
-An example component written in TypeScript will also be added to your project in `app/javascript` so that you can experiment with Angular right away.
+An example component is written in TypeScript will also be added to your project in `app/javascript` so that you can experiment with Angular right away.